What Is the Stove Fan?

 Today, the market is flooded with a variety of fans from several different companies, each sporting a number of different makes and models.
 They differ from one another in many ways, so finding the “right” unit can be tricky.
 It can be hard to evaluate them side by side to find the one that meets all your needs.
 Fortunately, that need not be the case for you!
 We've done all the research for you, and have prepared detailed reviews of every stove fan we present here.
 We hope our website will be your single source for information, and one stop shop to allow you to make a well informed, confident decision about which one to buy.

-Soapstone or gas stoves don’t get their top surface as hot as wood or pellets stoves.
-Many heats powered electric fans start working at pretty low temperatures like 60 Centigrade, which is readily achievable with gas stoves.
-However those fans optimal operating temperature is at top or even beyond the temperature range of that kind of stoves.
-There are a few models though that have their best-operating temperature tailored to that range.
-Check for SmartFan marked with LT or Caframo BelAir if your stoves top doesn’t reach 200 C. Bear in mind to never leave those fans to work on the hotter surface as this might damage the Peltier module.
+Soapstone or Gas stoves don’t get their top surface as hot as wood or pellets stoves.
+Many Heat powered electric fans start working at pretty low temperature like 60 Centigrade which is easily achievable by gas stoves.
+However those fans’ optimal operating temperature is at top or even beyond the temp range of that kind of stoves.
+There are a few models though that have their best operation temperature tailored to that range.
+Check for SmartFan marked with ‘LT’ or Caframo BelAir if your stove’s top doesn’t reach 200 C. Bear in mind to never leave those fans to work on hotter surface as this might damage the Peltier module.